top of page

 How much does Starlink for boats cost?

-This is something I've delved into in detail in my break down of the plans, dishes and what it costs, but in essence what it costs depends on your service address and the plan and dish you choose.
+This is something I've delved into in detail in my break down of the plans, dishes and what it costs, but in essence the cost depends on your service address, and the plan and dish you choose.

-Subscription fees for US based service addresses start at around $165 USD and can run into the thousands of dollars.
-That said, when compared to much slower satellite internet plans like Iridium it can represent good value.
+Subscriptions are run through Starlink, even if you buy the dish from another seller or second-hand.
+The fees for US based service addresses start at around $165 USD and can run into the thousands of dollars.
+That said, when compared to much slower satellite internet plans, like Iridium, it can represent good value.

 There is some variation in the cost of plans between countries.
 To take advantage of this, some cruisers transfer their service address to a cheaper location by "selling" the dish to themselves.